noaOrMlnx/SONiC/docs/what-just-happened/what-just-happened_test_plan.md

                                                                                                                                                                          was received from the peer
 ```

+NOTE:
+- In case what-just-happened test will need to drop additional packets which drop_counters won't need, the test cases will be written in test_what_just_happened.py file.
+- Backround traffic can run during the test execution and will not harm the results, as long as the number of packets lost is smaller than 100 - the number of entries in table.

 ### Test Cases
 -------------------

+Before test cases executions, the test will use the output of get_channel_configuration() fixture to make sure the drops can be catched by WJH daemon.

 #### L2 Drops:

 - #### test_equal_smac_dmac_drop
     Create a packet with equal SMAC and DMAC and verify it is dropped.